 But the next time around it gets easier, and on the third time, even if you don’t quite remember the path, you start to get to an idea of generally where to look to find the bus.
 And then maybe you don’t arrive quite so late after all.

 As always, this mousse cake was another learning experience – but each time it does get a bit easier.
 It it also my favourite thus far with the best balance of flavours.
-There is a slightly salty and savoury pistachio mousse, a salted pistachio white chocolate cremeux, and a cream-heavy white peach mousse balanced with the brighter strawberry jelly component.
+There is a slightly salty and savoury pistachio mousse and a creamy white peach mousse balanced with the bright fresh strawberry jelly component.

 white peach, strawberry & pistachio mousse cake